Diketene/dotfiles/README.md

 # Dotfiles of my linux

 Hello!
-Here are dotfiles of my linux, many basic dotfiles are setted to make my wsl easier to use.
-These dotfiles will be updated as I use wsl more and more.
+Here are some dotfiles of my linux, many basic dotfiles are set to make my wsl easier to use.

-**vscdotfiles**: Dotfiles for my VSCode, which contains dotfiles of C/C++ and CUDA.
+**vscdotfiles**: Dotfiles for my VSCode, which contains dotfiles of C/C++, CUDA and Fortran.
+In C/C++ configurations, it also contains some guidelines for building LLVM.

 **config.yaml**: Dotfile of clangd(global configurations).